Table of Contents

 If you’re experiencing water damage in your home, the first step is to find the source of the leak.
-Roof leaks can be difficult to track down, but with a little detective work, you can locate the problem and get your roof repaired.
+Roof leaks can be difficult to track down, but with a little detective work and these 7 best tips, you can locate the problem and get your roof repaired.

 If a leak goes unchecked, your home might face: